Brioche

 Cover the bowl with plastic wrap, then let rise at room temperature for 2 hours, until doubled in size:

-Turn the dough upside down to redistribute the yeast slightly, then cover again and refrigerate overnight.
+Turn the brioche dough upside down to redistribute the yeast slightly, then cover again and refrigerate overnight.
 The overnight refrigeration will develop the flavor of the brioche, further the dough strength, and also make it easier to handle when you divide the dough for the pans.

 One thing I’ve noticed with brioche, is it is quite sensitive to hot spots in the oven.
 So partway through baking, the top will likely need to be covered with aluminum foil to keep it from browning too much.
+Sometimes if you move the bread down a rack, that is also sufficient.

 Homemade English Muffins, English Style Scones, and Homemade Soft Pretzels are some of my other favorite breads to make from scratch.
 Enjoy!